aspnetzero/documents/docs/en/Adding-New-Metronic-Theme-Angular.md

   </div>
   ```

-* If your theme use dynamic bundles.
-Open `bundle.js` add your bundles.
+* If your theme uses dynamic bundles, open the `bundle.js` and add your bundles.

   _AspNet Zero has custom css file for datepicker ([bs-datepicker.css](https://github.com/aspnetzero/aspnet-zero-core/blob/dev/angular/src/assets/ngx-bootstrap/bs-datepicker.css)).
 If the default design is not compatible with your theme, you can change that css file._